wordofwarning/wordofwarning.org/current/2016-springsummer/igorandmoreno/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Igor and Moreno" # the name of the artist or company
-show: "A Room For All Our Tomorrows" # the name of the show
+show: "A Room for All Our Tomorrows" # the name of the show
 artist_size: 2
 show_size: 4
 header_image: "header_igor.jpg"